 Back in Ireland I returned to the classroom and wrote in my spare time, and in due course The Daisy Picker appeared on the shelves, followed a year later by my second book, Putting Out the Stars.
 Shortly afterwards I switched to job-sharing so I could have more time to write, and thankfully the inspiration kept coming.
 In 2006 I signed up with Hodder Headline Ireland, and as I write this I’m still with them (they’re now Hachette).

 In 2008 I took the quantum leap and gave up teaching to become a fulltime writer, and so far, so good.
-I’ve been translated into Spanish, Norwegian, Swedish, Danish, German and Italian, I’ve made it across the Atlantic, and somewhere along the way I found time to write two books for children.
+I’ve been translated into Spanish, Norwegian, Swedish, Danish, German, Italian and Russian.
+I’ve also been published in the US and Australia, and somewhere along the way I found time to write two books for children.
 Life is busy, but I love it.

-Check out my Books page, where you’ll find details of all the publications.
+Check out my Books page, where you’ll find details of all the different publications.
 And of course wherever you live, you can pick up any of them on Amazon or other online sales agents, in traditional or e-format.
+If you want to buy in Ireland but live overseas, kennys.ie offers competitive pricing and free worldwide postage.
 My Diary page, which I update regularly, will keep you posted on what’s happening and inform you of any upcoming events.

 I’d love to hear from you, so please leave a comment on the What You Think page – or if you want to send me an email, use the Talk to Me page.
 Us writers can be solitary souls, so it’s always nice to get a bit of human contact, even if it’s only online!